claybrooks/claybrooks.github.io/_posts/2021-04-16-python-dynamic-api.md

 And the cons:

-- No intellisense support in the IDE since the functions can't be statically analyzed
+- No IntelliSense support in the IDE since the functions can't be statically analyzed
 - Slightly tied to the API author providing the .json data

 Well, there you have it.
 A minimum working example of a runtime injectable python API!